-In 1975, more than 1 million children with disabilities were excluded from education in public schools.
-Another 4 million children with disabilities, while attending school, were not receiving educational services they needed – either because their disabilities were undetected or because schools did not offer the services they needed.
+In 1975, public schools excluded more than 1 million children with disabilities from education.
+Another 4 million children with disabilities, while attending school, were not receiving the educational services they needed – either because their disabilities were undetected or because schools did not offer them.
 Virtually no preschoolers with disabilities received services.
-Today, almost 7 million children with disabilities receive educational and service related access to education, due in part to the Americans with Disabilities Act of 1990.
+Today, almost 7 million children with disabilities receive educational and service-related access to education due to the Americans with Disabilities Act of 1990.

-The ADA, by articulating more specific regulations, reinforced the Rehabilitation Act of 1973 which states in Section 504 that, “No otherwise qualified individual with a disability…shall solely by reason of her or his disability be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.”
-Although the ADA doesn’t specifically address education, its provisions do affect educational organizations regarding students with disabilities.
-To understand how, one must first have a basic understanding of the three major titles of the ADA and their key concepts:
+The ADA articulated more specific regulations and reinforced the Rehabilitation Act of 1973, which states in Section 504 that, “No otherwise qualified individual with a disability…shall solely by reason of her or his disability be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.”
+Although the ADA doesn’t specifically address education, its provisions affect educational organizations regarding students with disabilities.
+To understand how one must first have a basic understanding of the three major titles of the ADA and their key concepts:

 - Providing reasonable accommodations to employees and applicants with disabilities,

 - Providing auxiliary aids and services necessary for effective communication and program access, and

 - Providing reasonable modifications of policies, practices, and procedures.